RandomVoid/AuthMonitor/README.md

 # AuthMonitor
 Linux shell tool that will power off computer after nth incorrect login attempt.
-If you use disk encryption, which is strongly recommended, in most cases the password used for disk encryption is much stronger than user password, so this script can be used as additional protection when laptop is lost or stolen.
+If you use disk encryption, which is strongly recommended, in most cases the password used for disk encryption is much stronger than user password, so this script can be used as additional protection when notebook is lost or stolen.
 If you don't use disk encryption it won't be useful for you.

 ## How it works
 This is a simple script that can be attached to PAM to log success and failed login attempts.
-On each failed attempt it check if maximum number of attempts has been reached.
+On each failed attempt it checks if maximum number of attempts has been reached.
 If so it powers off the computer.

 This tool has been created which single user environment in mind, so it's not monitoring login attempts separately for different users.